310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 {% endbubble %}

 {% bubble Mizusaba %}
-Ah\~.
-I’m not, actually\~?
-We’re pretty influential in Okinawa’s main island, so we act as mediators — the bridge between the local worshippers and Kanata-sama\~…♪
+Ah\~, I’m not, actually\~?
+We’re pretty influential in Okinawa’s main island, so we act as mediators[^40] — the bridge between the local worshippers and Kanata-sama\~…♪

 The worshippers don’t get involved with other people much, after all\~.
 Without a point of contact, the conversation won’t get anywhere\~, such a bother, right\~…♪
 {% endbubble %}